covid19-model/simulator/README.md

 We introduce a modeling framework for studying epidemics that is specifically designed to make use of fine-grained spatiotemporal data.
 Motivated by the availability of data from contact tracing technologies and the current COVID-19 outbreak, our model uses marked temporal point processes to represent individual mobility patterns and the course of the disease for each individual in a population.

 The sampling algorithm provided in this repository can be used to predict the spread of COVID-19 under different testing & tracing strategies, social distancing measures and business restrictions, given location or contact histories of individuals.
 Moreover, it gives a detailed representation of the disease's effect on each individual through time, distinguishing between several known states like asymptomatic, presymptomatic, symptomatic or recovered.
+For instance, the figures below are an example of the effective reproduction number under the scenario when either no measures are being implemented, or when social distancing and business restriction measures are introduced.

 <p align="center">
 <img width="33%" src="./img/rt_no_lockdown.png">